Exam procedures for CS51

 If you are taking the exam at a non-standard time, you should not discuss the exam with any other students until all students have taken the exam.

-You should practice the spirit of these rules, not merely the letter, which is: We want to see what you, solely by yourself, can accomplish using the programming tools common to the course.
+You should practice the spirit of these rules, not merely the letter, which is: We want to see what you, solely by yourself, can accomplish using your understanding of the programming concepts from the course.

 Academic integrity #